jgagne/typography-2-fa-17/04-details-summary.md

       - [Emigre](http://www.emigre.com/EMagView.php) magazine, was published between 1984 and 2005
       - [Octavo](http://www.hamishmuir.com/octavo.html), International Journal of Typography, was published between 1986 and 1992
       - [Grafik](https://www.grafik.net), was published between 2003 and 2011; currently published exclusively on the web
-      - [Baseline](http://www.baselinemagazine.com/about_contact/history_and_awards/), Internation TypoGraphics Magazine, in print since 1979
+      - [Baseline](http://www.baselinemagazine.com/about_contact/history_and_awards/), International TypoGraphics Magazine, in print since 1979
       - [Eye](http://www.eyemagazine.com) Magazine, The International Review of Graphic Design, in print since 1990
       - [Codex](http://codexmag.com/about/), The Journal of Typography, was published between 2011 and 2014
       - [Typenotes](https://shop.fontsmith.com), A Journal Dedicated to Typography and Graphic Design, in print since 2017